Cosmetics & Dermatology

 Detecting protein markers of oxidative stress in the skin to formulate antioxidant products.

-Design of topical therapies:
+Design of topical actives:

 Skin regeneration studies: